CodeRoyale/CodeRoyale/README.md

 ## Contributions

-CodeRoyale-lobby is open to contributions, but I recommend creating an issue for letting us know about the feature you are working upon.
+CodeRoyale/lobby is open to contributions, but we recommend creating an issue for letting us know about the feature you are working upon.
 Please read [CONTRIBUTING.md](https://github.com/CodeRoyale/lobby/blob/develop/CONTRIBUTING.md)

 ## Reviewers

-Contributors helping to review/merge pull requests:

 - [@sastaachar](https://github.com/sastaachar)
 - [@naveen-770](https://github.com/naveen-770)